Enquire

 Spend four days in the Mosi Oa Tunya National Park

 Best time to go: Different seasons will provide different experiences.
-Sometimes the cost of African safaris vary per season.
+Sometimes the cost of safaris varies per season.
 The peak flood season around March – giving you the best chance to see the thundering Victoria Falls in all it’s glory.

 The Mosi Oa Tunya National Park is mentioned in UNESCO’s World Heritage List for being home to the place where the Zambezi River takes a two kilometre plunge – known as the Victoria Falls.
 In fact, the mist from the raging waters can be seen from a distance of more than 20 kilometres away.